chromezoneeths/kitcoin-tucker/README.md

 1. Modify `docker-compose.yml` to your liking.
 You should at least change `OAUTH_CALLBACK_URL` and the password variables. `OAUTH_CALLBACK_URL` should have any HTTP(S) requests routed to port 9876 on this server.
 2. Create an `oauth_info.json` file with your Google API keys.
 An example is provided.
 3. Set up a reverse proxy for https support and other fun things that are completely out of scope for this project.
 4. Run `docker-compose up -d --build` to bring up the stack, and hopefully it'll work fine.
+Subsequent runs with no configuration changes or updates can omit the `--build` option, but to update to new versions you'll need it.

 ## For Developers